dotnet/runtime/docs/design/specs/runtime-async.md

 Async methods support the following suspension points:

 * Calling another async method.
 No special instructions need to be provided.
 If the callee suspends, the caller will suspend as well.
-* Using a library in the .NET corelib to "await" an "INotifyCompletion" type.
+* Using new .NET runtime APIs to "await" an "INotifyCompletion" type.
 The signatures of these methods shall be:
   ```C#
   // public static async2 Task AwaitAwaiterFromRuntimeAsync<TAwaiter>(TAwaiter awaiter) where TAwaiter : INotifyCompletion
   public static void modopt([System.Runtime]System.Threading.Tasks.Task) AwaitAwaiterFromRuntimeAsync<TAwaiter>(TAwaiter awaiter) where TAwaiter : INotifyCompletion